-You are responsible for utilizing the resources provided like pre-recorded lectures to help yourself learn.
-You will benefit from the lecture and recitation only if you come prepared to class by looking through the slides or watching the videos provided by your instructor.
+You are responsible for utilizing the resources provided, like pre-recorded lectures, to help yourself learn.
+You will benefit from the lecture and recitation only if you come prepared to class.
 Please plan to spend at least 6-9 hours each week outside the lecture/recitation period for this class.
+Spend a little time on chemistry and problem-solving every day!
 All instructors will provide their availability for office hours where you can go for extra help.
 In addition, the Chemistry Tutoring Center will be a useful resource where you can get help from peers.
 On a weekly basis you need to plan for:

-- a) Time to listen to pre-recorded lectures (before the class) and review the textbook chapter - b) Prepare questions to ask the professor during class - c) Review material and come prepared to do the recitation problems - d) Time to do the online homework and textbook problems - e) Work on the Review Packets learning.
-In addition, there will be limited tutoring available online as well
+- a) Time to listen to pre-recorded lectures (before the class) and review the textbook chapter - b) Prepare questions to ask the professor during class - c) Review material and come prepared to do the recitation problems - d) Time to do the online homework and textbook problems - e) Work on the Review Packets